Medical / dental appointments, getting to work, shopping, volunteer work, personal errands, social events.

 Yes but they must be prearranged.
 You should request any additional stops (bank, pharmacy, etc.) that you need to make at the time you call to set up your ride.
 Gadabout cannot make unscheduled stops because the delay makes other people late for their appointments.
 Each additional stop is counted as one trip and the fare is charged according to the zone the stop is in.

-ADA rides must be paid for in cash.
-Gadabout rides may be paid for in cash or with tickets purchased from the Gadabout office.
+ADA rides must be paid for with cash, by check or money order.
+Gadabout tickets may be paid for with cash, check or by money order and can be purchased from the Gadabout office.
 Payment must be made at the time of your ride.

 You must be ADA certified in order to use the complementary paratransit service.